-World markets plummet after Trump tests positive for COVID
+World markets plummet after Trump tests positive for COVID-19

 In the United States, S&P futures plummeted 1.31%, the Nasdaq futures were down 1.95%, and the Dow futures down 1.29%.

 World markets also are seeing a major drop.
-Japan’s Nikkei is down 0.67%, England’s FTSE 100 is down 0.870%, FRance’s CAC 40 Index is down 1.96%, and Germany’s DAX is down 1.04%.
+Japan’s Nikkei is down 0.67%, England’s FTSE 100 is down 0.870%, France’s CAC 40 Index is down 1.96%, and Germany’s DAX is down 1.04%.

 In contrast, Hong Kong’s Hang Seng is up 0.79%.